svendula/MultiRankS/Example.md

 ### Run the Metropolis MCMC algorithm on each bootstrap matrix.

 **!WARNING!** This step takes longer time, depending on the number of cores used.
-Maximum efficiancy on a single machine can be achieved by using `num.sim` cores, as the individual chains are run in parallel.
+Maximum efficiacy on a single machine can be achieved by using `num.sim` cores, as the individual chains are run in parallel.
 The results of this step are saved in `Example_all_results.Rdata`.

 ``` r
 chain.length = 10000 # length of an MCMC chain